-- 28.02.1 All teams participating in Provincial Championships/ ALA Tournaments/David Fehr Classic must be registered with the ALA registration system.
-The player rosters and bench personnel for the Provincial Championship/ALA Tournaments/David Fehr Classic will be those that are registered with the ALA, as per the ALA registration system. - 28.02.2 Teams may affiliate to a maximum of 15 players and 2 goalies.
+- All ALA teams participating in Provincial Invitationals Tournament/ Tournaments must be registered with the ALA registration system.
+The player rosters and bench personnel for the Provincial Invitational Tournament/ tournaments will be those that are registered with the ALA, as per the ALA registration system.
+Teams participating from another Member Association must have an approved travel permit from their Member Association. - 29.02.2 All teams participating in Provincial tournament/ tournaments must provide the ALA/tournament representative with rosters for verification and approval of affiliates 72 hours prior to the commencement of the first game of the Provincial Tournament/ tournaments.
+Submitted rosters will be frozen at that time.
+29.02.3 All rosters and player identification must be readily available at all provincial tournament games.
+29.02.4 Teams can have a maximum of 23 players (including goalies) on their roster.
+Teams must have a minimum number of 12 players to participate.
+29.02.5 Teams may affiliate to a maximum of 15 players and 2 goalies.
 Any affiliate goaltenders must be dressed as goaltenders, on the bench, and will only be eligible to participate as a goaltender during Provincials.
 Teams may carry a maximum of two goalies.
 ALL affiliates must be drawn from the same club and in a lower division or lower tiered team in the applicable division competing.
-Tyke teams are permitted to affiliate first year aged tyke players. - 28.02.3 Clubs teams without a division below or all teams in the club in the division or level below are attending provincials may affiliate to another team in their Local Governing Body.
+Tyke teams are permitted to affiliate first year aged tyke players.
+29.02.6 Clubs teams without a division below or all teams in the club in the division or level below are attending provincials may affiliate to another team in their Local Governing Body.
 Players may not be affiliated if a conflict with their normal team exists.
-All players' first obligation is to their regular club team. - 28.02.4 All changes must be approved by ALA Office/tournament representative 72 hours prior to the first game of the applicable Provincial Championship/Tournament. - 28.02.5 Suspended players cannot be affiliated.
-If suspended, as an affiliate player, the suspension must be served with the players original ALA Registered Team. - 28.02.6 Teams leaving players at home for affiliated players will forfeit all provincial games and the head coach will be referred to discipline. - 28.02.7 There are NO exceptions to the affiliation regulation. - 28.02.8 Local Governing Bodies who do not have a recognized league must register these teams with the ALA to qualify to participate in the Provincial Championship Tournament.
-Intent fees are due to the ALA office by June 1. - 28.02.9 All tournament formats are to be approved by the ALA Director of High Performance.
-The preferred format will be Round Robin.

-28.03 Final Standings Tie Break Formula

-- 28.03.1 In the event of a tie in point standings in a competition, final standings shall be determined as follows: - 28.03.2 If two teams are tied, the winner of the game or games between the two teams advances.
-If a tie still exists, the goal average formula listed below will be used. - 28.03.3 If three or more teams are tied, and if one team has defeated the other teams with which it is tied after round robin play, that team shall advance.
+All players' first obligation is to their regular club team.
+29.02.7 A player may not play for more than one team per division in Provincial Tournaments/tournaments event in a given year.
+29.02.8 All provincial tournament formats are to be approved by the Director of High Performance.
+The preferred format will be Round Robin with a playoff.
+If there are only two teams entered in a Division the preferred format is a best of three series.
+29.03 Final Standings Tie Break Formula 29.03.1 In the event of a tie in point standings in a competition, final standings shall be determined as follows: 29.03.2 If two teams are tied, the winner of the game or games between the two teams advances.
+If a tie still exists, the goal average formula listed below will be used.
+29.03.3 If three or more teams are tied, and if one team has defeated the other teams with which it is tied after round robin play, the team shall advance.
 Otherwise GOAL AVERAGE FORMULA: Only the goals scored in games between the tied teams are used in the goal average formula for tie breaking.
-Team with the highest ratio advances
+The team with the highest ratio advances

-- 28.03.4 Otherwise GOALS AVERAGE FORMULA: Only the goals scored in games between each other plus common opponents are used in the goal average formula for tie breaking.
-The team with the highest ratio advances. - 28.03.5 Otherwise GOALS AGAINST FORMULA: Using goals for and against in all games played by the tied teams.
+- Otherwise GOALS AVERAGE FORMULA: Only the goals scored in games between each other plus common opponents are used in the goal average formula for tie breaking.
+The team with the highest ratio advances. - 29.03.5 Otherwise GOALS AGAINST FORMULA: Using goals for and against in all games played by the tied teams